hunterjackson/docs/source/mqtt.rst

 --------

 The Mqtt source allows you to plugin your own converter.
 Say you receive protobuf data, all you have to do is to write your own very specific converter that knows how to convert from protobuf to SourceRecord.
-All you have to do is set the ``connect.mqtt.source.converters`` for the topic containing the protobuf data.
+All you have to do is set the ``connect.mqtt.converters`` for the topic containing the protobuf data.

 .. _mqtt_converters: